A distinguished member of the Better Records Rock and Pop Hall of Fame.

 Our shootout winner here had the clearest, most natural vocals, with a living, breathing Nat King Cole front and center.
 Hard to believe some of these songs date back to 1946, with the most recent being from 1954.
 No matter; whatever the limitations of the recording technology, they knew enough of what they were doing to get Nat’s voice consistently right for practically every track.

 One of the key elements we noticed on the best of the best was the relaxation in Nat’s performance.
 He sings so effortlessly on the best copies; on other pressings you often don’t notice that casual quality.

 Warmth and sweetness were nearly as important, the distinctive and unmistakeable hallmarks of vintage All Tube Analog.
 Each of these qualities combined to make the music on these sides as thoroughly involving and enchanting as any album of its kind we have ever offered.

-Of course we’re always on the lookout for Nat King Cole albums with good sound.
-In our experience that is not nearly as easy as one might expect.
-Far too many of his recordings are drenched in bad reverb and can’t be taken seriously.
-At least one we know of has his voice out of phase with the orchestra on most of the copies we played, putting a quick end to that shootout. (more…)
+Naturally we’re always on the lookout for Nat King Cole records with good sound.
+In our experience finding them is not nearly as easy as one might think it would be.
+Far too many of his recordings are drenched in bad reverb, with sound that simply can’t be taken seriously — fine for old consoles but not so good on modern audiophile equipment.